uchicago-capp-camp-2023/lab-web/docs/s4-python/1-language-overview.md

 **Logic**:  After the `import` statements, the main logic of the program begins.
 You've already seen `print` commands in previous lessons.
 Printing "Hello, World!" to the terminal is a simple example of program logic.

 **Comments**: You will typically find single- and multi-line comments interspersed throughout Python files.
-A comment starts with the pound/hash symbol (`#`) and is followed by text that explains what an adjacent line of code is doing or why a design decision was made.
+A comment starts with the pound symbol (`#`, also called the hash or octothorpe symbol) and is followed by text that explains what an adjacent line of code is doing or why a design decision was made.
 The comment should add value--i.e., it should inform the reader of something that wasn't obvious from just looking at the code.

 ## Example Data Types